 The Critical Appraisal Skills Programme (CASP) also provides useful resources (tools and checklists) for reading and appraising research papers.

-You may also like to read Trisha Greenhalgh’s book How to read a paper which is available in many libraries or bookshops.
+You may also like to read Trisha Greenhalgh’s book How to read a paper which is available in many libraries.

 As we are all short of time, it can be useful to use another source which has already done the critical appraisal for us.
 This is why we recommend the Cochrane Library of systematic reviews and also NICE guidance.
 Watch a video on systematic reviews here.There is also information on NICE about how they put together the guidelines.
 There is a useful site the National Elf Service which produces summaries of evidence in a number of subject areas.
 However, it is useful to have the ability to appraise a research paper as you may be presented with a piece of research and asked for a response.